 - Healthy Chicken Pot Pie: The inspiration recipe for the creamy chicken-and-biscuits casserole filling.
 I took a few shortcuts in today’s version (ahem, frozen veggies) to make it even quicker and easier too!

-Idea: Double the filling in this recipe, freeze part, then use half of it to make a chicken pot pie (or this Crock Pot Chicken Pot Pie) and the other half to make Chicken and Biscuits.
+Idea: Double the filling in this recipe, freeze part, then use half of it to make a chicken pot pie (or this Crock Pot Chicken Pot Pie) and the other half to make this recipe.

 - Instant Pot Chicken: My new favorite way to cook the shredded chicken you’ll need for the filling.
 It’s foolproof and perfect for meal prep.